pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-RemoveUUIDMetadata() returns PNRemoveUUIDMetadataResponse:
+The RemoveUUIDMetadata() operation returns a PNRemoveUUIDMetadataResponse with:

-- Data interface — Empty.
+- Data (interface{}) — empty

 ## Channel

 ### Get metadata for all channels

-Returns a paginated list of Channel Metadata objects, optionally including the custom data object.
+Returns a paginated list of Channel Metadata objects; can include custom data.

 #### Method(s)